This resource for our EDU partners provides an overview of Handshake's Premium offering for employers.

 - Scheduling up to 5000 messages per campaign.

 Premium employers can still only message students who have opted to make their profiles public to employers or who have previously interacted with that employer through Handshake (e.g. applying for a job or attending an event).
-The premium offering does not allow employers with a trust score under 80 to message students.

-We do not have a public facing view of premium employers at this time but our team continues to consider how to share awareness of premium employers with school teams.
+We do not have a public facing view of premium employers at this time but our team continues to consider how to share awareness of premium employers with university teams.
 We do need to keep in mind balancing any privacy requested by the employers as well, so these things are top of mind for our Teams as we continue to develop this.

 What data is shared with premium employers?